lagom/lagom/docs/manual/scala/guide/cluster/UsingAkkaPersistenceTyped.md

 @[shopping-cart-service-impl](code/docs/home/scaladsl/persistence/ShoppingCartLoader.scala)

-And then you can instantiate an `EntityRef` using the method `entityRef`.
+And then you can instantiate an `EntityRef` using the method `entityRefFor`.
 In our case, the `EntityRef` is typed to only accept `ShoppingCart.Command`s.

 @[shopping-cart-entity-ref](code/docs/home/scaladsl/persistence/ShoppingCartLoader.scala)